Supporting the German minority in Ukraine (completed)

 Commissioned by: German Federal Ministry of the Interior (BMI); German Federal Office of Administration (BVA)

-From the end of 18th century through to the Second World War, the area along the Black Sea coast was home to one of the largest settlements of ethnic Germans in the former Russian Empire and Soviet Union – second only to the Volga Region.
-Back then around 400,000 Germans lived in the area of present-day Ukraine.
-However, most of them were deported to Siberia and Central Asia as soon as the Second World War broke out.
+Beginning from the end of 18th century to the Second World War, the area along the Black Sea coast was home to one of the largest communities of ethnic Germans in the former Russian Empire and Soviet Union – second only to the Volga Region.
+Around 400,000 Germans lived in the area of present-day Ukraine.
+However, most of them were deported to Siberia and Central Asia immediately at the beginning of the Second World War.

-The German minority represents its interests independently in its country of origin, developing its ethno-cultural identity and actively fulfilling its role as a bridge between Germany and the country of origin.
+The German minority represents its interests independently in its country of origin.
+It is developing its ethno-cultural identity and actively fulfils its role as a bridge between Germany and the country of origin.

-The measures, which promote cultural activities, youth work, the German language and social projects but also help build leadership capacity and strengthen self-organisation, are organised by a countrywide network of 170 civil society organisations established by the Council of Germans in Ukraine (RDU) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
+The measures, which promote cultural activities, youth work, the German language and social projects but also help build leadership capacity and strengthen self-organisation, are implemented.
+The activities are organised by a country-wide network of 170 non-governmental organisations (NGO).
+The NGO-network has been established by the Rat der Deutschen der Ukraine (RDU, Council of Germans in Ukraine) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.

-A comprehensive range of language and training courses as well as extensive leisure activities for young people communicate, preserve and promote the ethnic minority’s cultural heritage and identity.
-These measures have resulted in a close-knit network of youth clubs that are well integrated within their respective communities where they make an important contribution to the minority’s social interactions as well as to other aspects of their lives.
+A comprehensive range of language and training courses as well as extensive leisure activities for young people aim to provide a basis for allowing the ethnic minority to preserve its identity as well as to develop it further.
+These measures have been used to establish a close-knit network of youth clubs that are well-integrated in their respective communities.
+For the members of the ethnic minority, they make an important contribution on a social level as well as to broader aspects of their lives.

-Joint cultural projects with other minorities within and outside Ukraine are helping to boost the profile of the German minority at home and abroad.
-At the same time, they enable ethnic Germans to act as intermediaries between Ukraine and Germany.
-Leadership figures from various sectors in Ukraine’s ethnic German community play an important role here.
-Thanks to bespoke academic, cultural and social support programmes, they are able to harness their artistic and social engagement to showcase their own lives and the life of the German minority in Ukrainian society.
+Joint cultural projects with other minorities within and international exchange programmes are helping to boost the profile of the German minority in Ukraine.
+At the same time these activities enable ethnic Germans to act as intermediaries between Ukraine and Germany.
+A special role here is attributed to leadership figures among Ukraine’s ethnic German community.
+Individual support programmes provide them with assistance in their academic, cultural and social activities.
+In return, they present themselves, their own works in arts or other social spheres as well as the German minority as an integral and vital part of Ukrainian social life.